mysociety/alaveteli/doc/INSTALL.md

 # Install Ruby dependencies

-Install rubygems 1.6.2 (we're not using the Debian package because we need an older version; see "Troubleshooting" below for an explanation):

-    wget http://rubyforge.org/frs/download.php/74445/rubygems-1.6.2.tgz -O /tmp/rubygems-1.6.2.tgz
-    tar zxvf /tmp/rubygems-1.6.2.tgz -C /tmp/
-    sudo ruby1.8 /tmp/rubygems-1.6.2/setup.rb

-To install Alaveteli's Ruby dependencies, we also need to install bundler.
+To install Alaveteli's Ruby dependencies, we need to install bundler.
 In Debian, this is provided as a package (installed as part of the package install process above).
 You could also install it as a
 gem: